linkon63/erp-module-project-proposal/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel, along with Tailwind CSS v4.

+## UI components (shadcn/ui)

+- Component registry is configured in `components.json`.
+- A base `Button` component lives in `src/components/ui/button.tsx`.
+- Add more components any time with `npx shadcn add <component>`.

 ## Learn More